ruuda/rcl/docs/type_set.md

 assert a == b: "Comprehension and to_list are equivalent";
 ```

-Because sets are currently implemented as trees, the returned list is sorted.
+Because sets are currently implemented as trees, the returned list is sorted,
-This may change in future versions.
-Such a change would be announced prominently
+therefore this method is currently identical to [`sort`](#sort).
+This may change
-in the changelog.
+in future versions.
+Such a change would be announced prominently in the changelog.

 ## transitive_closure